 - The New New Technology: responder safety and the emergency of energy storage systems.
 (NFPA Journal®, March/April 2015)

 Watch this series of five videos on energy storage systems to be prepared for the new hazards these systems may pose.

 Prefer classroom training?

 Contact us today to discuss NFPA’s comprehensive instructor-led ESS and Solar classroom training featuring videos, animations, activities, and case studies.

 Interested in other new technology response challenges and solutions?

-Keep learning about green technology by visiting NFPA’s Alternative Fuel Vehicle (AFV) Safety Training program.
-Find out more about how first and second responders can prepare for incidents involving electric, hybrid, fuel cell and gaseous fuel vehicles on the road today.
+Check out NFPA’s Alternative Fuel Vehicle (AFV) Safety Training to find out more about how first and second responders can prepare for incidents involving electric, hybrid, fuel cell and gaseous fuel vehicles on the road today.